My AWS Glue job generates too many logs in Amazon CloudWatch. I want to reduce the number of logs generated.

 Use the Spark context method setLogLevel

-Use the following code to import the Spark context method and set the logging level for your job:
+To import the Spark context method and set the logging level, add the following code to your AWS Glue job:

 sc.setLogLevel("new-log-level")

-Note: Replace new-log-level with the logging level that you want to set for your job.
-This code impacts the driver log behavior, but doesn't change the executor logs.
+Note: Replace new-log-level with your new logging level.
+This code affects the driver log behavior but doesn't change the executor logs.

-For more information, see Configuring Logging on the Spark website.
+For more information, see Configuring logging on the Apache Spark website.

 Use a custom log4j.properties file

-AWS Glue 3.0 uses Log4j 1 for logging behavior.
-You can customize these behaviors with a log4j.properties file.
-Since AWS Glue 4.0 was released, AWS Glue ETL jobs use Log4j 2 and the logging behavior is configured with a log4j2.properties file.
+AWS Glue 3.0 uses Log4j 1 for logging behavior, and you can customize these behaviors with the log4j.properties file.
+AWS Glue 4.0 uses Log4j 2 for the logging behavior, and you can customize these behaviors with the log4j2.properties file.
+For more information about Log4j 2, see Configuration properties on the Apache Logging Services website.

-Note: If you apply a custom log4j.properties or log4j2.properties config file, then the AWS Glue continuous logging feature will be turned off.
+Note: If you apply a custom log4j.properties or log4j2.properties config file, then AWS Glue turns off continuous logging.
+Also, custom Log4j properties are available only in AWS Glue 4.0 and earlier.

-Note: You can include your logging preferences in the log4j2.properties file.
-Then, you can upload the file to Amazon Simple Storage Service (Amazon S3), and use the file in the AWS Glue job.
+You can include your logging preferences in the log4j2.properties file.
+Then, you can upload the file to Amazon Simple Storage Service (Amazon S3) and use the file in the AWS Glue job.

 -